by Carolyn Thomas ♥ @HeartSisters

-Even the name of the type of heart attack I survived (the so-called “widowmaker”) tells you that semantics reflect the medical profession’s assumption that this kind of myocardial infarction hits men, not women.
+Even the name of the type of heart attack I survived (the so-called “widowmaker”) tells you that semantics reflect the medical profession’s historical assumption that this kind of myocardial infarction hits men, not women.
 It’s not, after all, called the “widowermaker”, is it?

 Doctors may actually be reluctant to consider heart disease when a woman has cardiac symptoms, and instead will look for other causes.
-A 2005 American Heart Association study showed, in fact, that only 8% of family physicians and 17% of cardiologists were aware that heart disease kills more women than men each year.
+An American Heart Association study showed, in fact, that only 8% of family physicians and 17% of cardiologists were aware that heart disease kills more women than men each year.

-A number of studies report that women are more likely to delay seeking treatment even when they experience serious cardiac symptoms.
-A 2009 survey, for example, suggests that only half of women indicated they would call 911 if they thought they were having a heart attack (and that’s down from 80% just five years ago!) and few were even aware of women’s most common heart attack symptoms.
+A number of studies report that women are more likely to delay seeking emergency treatment even when they experience serious cardiac symptoms.
+One survey, for example, suggests that only half of women indicated they would call 911 if they thought they were having a heart attack (and that’s down from 80% just five years earlier!).
+Few were even aware of women’s most common heart attack symptoms.

 Researchers found significant differences in both aspirin and nitroglycerin therapy offered to women vs. men.
 In fact, this study showed that of the women transported to hospital by ambulance who were suffering from heart attacks, not one was given aspirin by paramedics en route.

-See also: How Can We Get heart Patients Past the E.R.
+Once women do arrive at hospital, both nurses and physicians working in Emergency Departments report a bias towards looking for heart attack pain symptoms, even though a majority acknowledge that women often present with vague, non-chest pain symptoms during a cardiac event.
+Again, between 10-40% do not have ANY chest symptoms at all.
+See also: How Can We Get Heart Patients Past the E.R.
 Gatekeepers?

-Once women do arrive at hospital, both nurses and physicians working in Emergency Departments report a bias towardslooking for heart attack pain symptoms, even though a majority acknowledge that women often present with vague, non-pain symptoms during a cardiac event.
-About 40%, for example, do not have any chest symptoms at all.

 Why don’t diagnostic tests pick these up?
 Women are less likely than men to receive some cardiac diagnostic tests in the first place, and some tests don’t work as well in women.
-Most tests for diagnosing heart disease have been fine-tuned in studies focused on (white, middle-aged) men.
+In fact, most tests for diagnosing heart disease have been fine-tuned in studies focused on (white, middle-aged) men.